 There will be no fee for fund managers notifying us of which of their stock of passported funds they wish to continue to market in the UK temporarily and fund managers should not wait for confirmation of whether there will be an implementation period before they submit their notification.

-Once the notification window has closed, fund managers that have not submitted a notification for a fund will be unable to use the temporary marketing permission regime for this fund and will not be able to continue marketing the fund in the UK.
+Once the notification window has closed, fund managers that have not submitted a notification for a fund will be unable to use the temporary marketing permission regime for this fund and will not be able to continue marketing the fund in the UK in the same manner as they did before exit day.
 The only exception to this is for new sub-funds of EEA UCITS that are in the temporary marketing permission regime on exit day (see above).

-Details of investment funds with a temporary permission which will continue to be marketed to UK retail investors will be shown on the FS Register.
+Details of EEA UCITS with a temporary marketing permission which will continue to be marketed to UK retail investors will be shown on the FS Register.

 We will provide further information on how funds will exit the temporary permissions regime in due course.